vonoelv/bookmate-test-project/README.md

 # Test automation project for service [Bookmate](https://bookmate.com/about)
-Bookmate is a subscription based e-book service.

 ![Bookmate_logo.png](images/icons/Bookmate_logo.png)

+> Bookmate is a subscription based e-book service providing access to books, comics, audiobooks,\
+> related social activity - reviews, comments, ratings, private and public bookshelfs.\
+> Consists of website and mobile applications for Android and iOS.

 ## <a name="TableOfContents">Table of contents</a>
 + [Description](#Description)